Boating Web Map and Smartphone App

 State Parks Moorage Fees

 Fees are charged year-round for mooring at docks, floats, and buoys between 1 p.m. and 8 a.m.
-The daily fee is 60 cents per foot, with a minimum of $12.
-Moorage buoys cost $12 a night.
+The daily fee is 70 cents per foot, with a minimum of $15.
+Moorage buoys cost $15 a night.
 Boaters may save money by purchasing an annual moorage permit, which is valid January 1 through December 31.
+Note: Boats over 45 feet are not permitted to moor on buoys, only docks and linear moorage.
 To learn more about how to obtain a moorage permit visit the following links:

 Washington Port Association